openforis/sepal-doc/docs/source/team/contribute.rst

 .. line-break

-graphviz
+Graphviz
 """"""""

-Directive to embed graphviz code.
+There is also a directive to embed Graphviz code.
 The input code for dot is given as the content.

-To better understand graphviz, please refer to the `graphviz documentation <https://www.sphinx-doc.org/en/master/usage/extensions/graphviz.html>`_.
+To better understand graphviz, see `Graphviz documentation <https://www.sphinx-doc.org/en/master/usage/extensions/graphviz.html>`_.

-Here you'll find an example:
+Here is an example:

 .. code-block:: rst